Annie Somers Gilchrist: Career

 She began writing after marriage, becoming a regular contributor to Godey's Lady's Book.
 Her first story, "The Mystery of Beechcroft", appeared as a serial in that magazine.
 As a novelist, she was best known by the popular novels: Rosehurst, Harcourt, and The Mystery of Beechcroft.
+Rosehurst; or, The Step-Daughter (1884), focuses on Marion Lawrence, a woman rejected by her father.
+She marries, but becomes jealous of the relationship between her husband and his cousin, so she leaves him for another man.
+She loses her sanity for a time, but regains it and returns to her husband.
+The Night-Rider's Daughter (1910) focuses on ten year old Gracie Gaylor and her family in the backwoods of Tennessee.
+They are reliant on lake fishing but their access is removed by ruthless developers.
+Gracie's father is wrongfully imprisoned and her parents die.

 "The Indian's Prophecy", "Put None but Americans on Guard To-night" (which was recited by her at the inaugural of the Tennessee Centennial), "Ethel", "To Annie", and "Our Glorious Banner, the Hope of the Free", were favorably known.
 "The Indian's Prophecy" and "Put None but Americans on Guard To-night" were read by every D. A. R. chapter in the U.S. as they were published in the association's organ, the American Monthly Magazine.
 "The Blue Tennessee", "The Great Secret", "Visions", and "Night Thoughts" appeared in Godey's, 1877; "Night Thoughts" was inscribed to Mrs. Hallie Simpson, of Memphis, Tennessee.

 In addition to the D. A. R., she was a member of the United Daughters of the Confederacy, and the Nashville Woman's Press and Authors Club.
 In 1906, she was elected Recording Secretary of the local branch of the Woman's Christian Temperance Union.

 Personal life

-In Weakley, September 4, 1860, she married John Alexander Gilchrist (1836-1891), a native of New York, and who was of the well-known Gilchrist family.
+In Weakley, September 4, 1860, she married John Alexander Gilchrist (1836–1891), a native of New York, and who was of the well-known Gilchrist family.
 He was a businessman in her native county of Weakley.
-She resided with her husband in the North during the civil war, 1861-65, but following the close of the war, returned to Nashville where her husband conducted a hotel.
+She resided with her husband in the North during the civil war, 1861–65, but following the close of the war, returned to Nashville where her husband conducted a hotel.
 They had at least one child, a son, Oscar.
 By 1897, she was widowed by some years.

 In religion, she was a member of the First Baptist Church, Nashville.

 Annie Somers Gilchrist died at her home in Nashville, February 2, 1912.
 Interment was in Dresden.